joncampbell123/dosbox-x/INSTALL.md

 ## Windows Packages (Installer or Portable)

 You probably want to use the all-in-one Windows installation packages for the ease of installation, which are especially recommended for new and non-expert users.
 With the installer the installation process will be automated while allowing you to change the install folder and the default build to run if you prefer (and the option to install all builds to subdirectories), so that you will be able to start DOSBox-X as soon as the installation ends.
 A quick start guide is also included in the package, and shell context menus can be automatically added for a fast launch of DOSBox-X from the Windows Explorer.
-The Windows installer for the current DOSBox-X version 0.83.14 is available from:
+The Windows installers for the current DOSBox-X version 0.83.14 are available from:

 * [dosbox-x-windows-0.83.14-setup.exe](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.14/dosbox-x-windows-0.83.14-setup.exe) (Standard install mode; Windows XP or later)

-* [dosbox-x-windows-0.83.14-setup-allusers.exe](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.14/dosbox-x-windows-0.83.14-setup-allusers.exe) (Adminstrative install mode; Windows Vista or later)
+* [dosbox-x-windows-0.83.14-setup-allusers.exe](https://github.com/joncampbell123/dosbox-x/releases/download/dosbox-x-v0.83.14/dosbox-x-windows-0.83.14-setup-allusers.exe) (Administrative install mode; Windows Vista or later)

 Windows installers for the previous DOSBox-X versions are also available from: